What is China’s DeepSeek AI that beats OpenAI against all odds?

 “USA must out-innovate and race faster, as we have done in the entire history of AI and tighten export controls on chips so that we can maintain future leads,” he said.

-But some are hopeful that the AI model’s success could be shot in the arm for its American competitors, particularly due to the Chinese company’s approach to prioritize cost efficiency and open source research.
+But some are hopeful that the AI model’s success could be shot in the arm for its American competitors, due to the Chinese company’s approach of prioritising cost efficiency and open source research.

 “If training models get cheaper faster and easier, the demand for inference (the real world use of AI) will grow and accelerate even faster, which assures the supply of compute will be used,” Y Combinator chief Garry Tan posted on X.